khemrajregmi/blockchain-pp/README.md

-# Playmate
+# Teammate

-A blockchain-powered sports and social platform.
+A blockchain-powered sports and social platform. there is option to connect your wallet its a demonstration project to connect different wallet with modal.

 [![Buy Me a Coffee](https://img.shields.io/badge/Buy%20Me%20a%20Coffee-%23FFDD00.svg?style=flat-square&logo=buy-me-a-coffee&logoColor=black)](https://buymeacoffee.com/khemrregmii)